NC State Veterinary Medicine Mission

 Accreditation Self Study 2014

-The College of Veterinary Medicine (CVM) at North Carolina State University (NC State) graduated its first class of veterinary students in 1985, and by 2011 achieved a third place ranking amongst American veterinary colleges according to U.S. News and World Report.
+The College of Veterinary Medicine (CVM) at North Carolina State University (NC State) graduated its first class of veterinary students in 1985.
 Throughout its history, the College’s success has depended on the strength and accomplishments of its faculty, students and staff.
 The College also enjoys unique advantages as a part of a leading land grant institution at NC State, and the close proximity of two world-class research universities – Duke University and University of North Carolina at Chapel Hill (UNC-CH).
 View and download a PDF of the 2014 College Self Study for the AVMA.